All Episodes

 I mean, and a couple of other crazy things have happened to me up there, too.

-I've seen some lights that are...
-Where was this?
+I've seen some lights that are.

 Right.

-They live in two worlds.
+So they live in two worlds.

 Exactly, you know, they come in and out, you know.

-In the Big Thicket, on the Trail of the Wild Man, is it full of anecdotal stories?
+In the Big Thicket on the Trail of the Wild Man, is it full of anecdotal stories?

 Is it instructional in any way?

-Well, the book is based on about 20 years of research, of my own experience, of field research, going out into the woods, of interviewing, of eyewitnesses, Of correspondence with leading scientists and investigators from around the world and it has a lot of stories and the stories are mainly from eyewitnesses.
+Well, the book is based on about 20 years of research, of my own experience, of field research, going out into the woods, of interviewing of eyewitnesses, of correspondence with leading scientists and investigators from around the world.

-In some cases I'll put second or third hand stories if they corroborate or if they're part of a pattern.
+In some cases, I'll put second or third-hand stories if they corroborate or if they're part of a pattern.

 I don't put a lot of folklore in there.